3

 Although Dash is probably viewed as a better prospect at the same age than Alex Toohey was, we saw the value that an additional year as a Next Star had for Toohey.
 In year one, the game often looked sped up, and it appeared difficult for him to make an impact.
 In year two, Toohey looked much more comfortable and confident, which likely solidified his standing with NBA teams as Golden State pounced on the 6’8” playmaker.

-Judging from Daniels’ performance with United at the recent NBL Blitz, it’s easy to see similarities in his experience.
-Dash’s defence was more than adequate, but the offence appeared a ways away, attempting just eight shots in two games (in plenty of court time, it should be noted).
+Judging from Daniels’ performance with United at the recent NBL Blitz, you could see some similarities in his experience.
+Dash’s defence was more than adequate, but the offence appeared a ways away, attempting just eight shots in two games.